 The aims of designation also vary, ranging from strict protection of a natural area (national parks, nature reserves) to regulating human activities (hunting reserves, landscape protection and regulated forest management).
-While strict nature reserves classified as IUCN category I are mostly situated in northern European countries (principally Scandinavia), most nationally designated sites in Europe are classified as IUCN category V ('Protected Landscape/Seascape') and VI ('Managed Resource Protected Area') (Map 1).
+While strict nature reserves classified as IUCN category I are mostly situated in northern European countries (principally Scandinavia) as well as in the Russian Federation, most nationally designated sites in Europe are classified as IUCN category V ('Protected Landscape/Seascape') and VI ('Managed Resource Protected Area') (Map 1).
 International and European regulations on nature conservation and biodiversity have encouraged countries to cooperate and coordinate actions to protect sites of international importance.
-Various networks of protected sites have been established as a result, including Ramsar sites for wetlands of international importance, World Heritage sites and biosphere reserves.
+Various networks of protected sites have been established as a result, including Ramsar sites (Ramsar Convention, 1987) for wetlands of international importance, World Heritage sites (World Heritage Convention, 1972) and biosphere reserves (MAB, 2010).
 Each network serves a specific purpose but they complement each another in pursuing the central aim of preserving biodiversity.

-Europe's Natura 2000, unique in the world and still young, and the Emerald network under development, are international European networks of protected areas that catalyse biodiversity conservation The EU Birds Directive (EC, 1979) and Habitats Directive (EC, 1992) have considerably modified the context and approach to protected areas in the 27 EU Member States by committing countries to set up a 'coherent European ecological network of protected areas', named Natura 2000.
+International European networks of protected areas catalyse biodiversity conservation sites in Europe

+The EU Birds Directive (EC, 1979) and Habitats Directive (EC, 1992) have considerably modified the context and approach to protected areas in the 27 EU Member States by committing countries to set up a 'coherent European ecological network of protected areas', named Natura 2000.